GRAVITY AND CENTER OF GRAVITY. HOW DOES THE BOW “FEEL” ABOUT STRING CROSSINGS?

 THE WRIST IN STRING CROSSINGS

 We saw in Spiccato that the wrist has a definite preference for clockwise circles.
-This is not only relevant for spiccato but can be seen also in string crossings.
+This is not only relevant for spiccato but is also significant for string crossings.
 This means that it is not only the bow (for the mechanical reasons explained above) but also the wrist (for anatomical reasons) that have a natural preference for going down towards the lower strings after a downbow.

-BOW FOR THE BEAT OR FOR THE STRING CROSSING?
+BOWINGS FOR THE BEATS OR FOR THE STRING CROSSINGS ?